temporalio/documentation/docs-src/typescript/how-to-skip-time-skip-automatically-in-typescript.md

 ---
 id: how-to-skip-time-skip-automatically-in-typescript
-title: How to Skip Time automatically in TypeScript
+title: How to skip time automatically in TypeScript
-sidebar_label: Skip Time automatically
+sidebar_label: Skip time automatically
-description: Skip Time automatically
+description: Use `TestWorkflowEnvironment.workflowClient.execute()` or `.result()` to switch the test server to "skipped" time mode until the Workflow completes.
 tags:
   - developer-guide
   - sdk
   - typescript
 ---

 The test server starts in "normal" time.
-When you use `TestWorkflowEnvironment.workflowClient.execute()` or `.result()`, the test server is switched to "skipped" time mode until the Workflow completes.
-In "skipped" mode, timers (`sleep()`s and `condition()` timeouts) are fast-forwarded except when Activities are running.
+When you use `TestWorkflowEnvironment.workflowClient.execute()` or `.result()`, the test server switches to "skipped" time mode until the Workflow completes.
+In "skipped" mode, timers (`sleep()` calls and `condition()` timeouts) are fast-forwarded except when Activities are running.

 `workflows.ts`